CloudNetService/website/docs/commands/syncproxy.md

 **Usage:** `synyproxy list`

 This command lists all configs for the different proxy groups.

+## syncproxy create entry {#syncproxy-create-entry}
+**Usage:** `syncproxy create entry <targetGroup>`

+This command creates a new entry for the Motd, Tablist, ... of the specified [proxy targetGroup](./groups.md) in the [SyncProxy Configuration](../modules/syncproxy.md).
+You do not need to use this command, but it can help you if you are not sure how to do it.

 ## syncproxy target maxPlayers {#syncproxy-target-maxplayers}
 **Usage:** `syncproxy target <targetGroup> maxPlayers <value>`